 Australian Criminal Intelligence Commission

-Do I have to Attend?
+Do I Have To Attend?

-During the examination, as a witness you are required to take an oath or affirmation to tell the truth.
+iIf you are called as a witness, you are required to take an oath or affirmation to tell the truth.
 You must answer all questions, and/or provide documents.
 If you don’t answer questions or hand over documents required you are in contempt of the Australian Criminal Intelligence Commission.
 If you give false or misleading evidence then under Section 33 of the Australian Crime Commission Act 2002 (Cth) you may be convicted and receive a fine of 200 penalty units or five years imprisonment.

 Protection Against Self Incrimination

-Do I Need a Lawyer?
+Do I Need A Lawyer?

 WHERE TO NEXT?